 There are numerous instances where methane is released into the atmosphere, or wasted as flare gas.
-Methane mitigation is of global concern, as it is at least 20 times more damaging to the environment than carbon dioxide.
+Methane mitigation is of global concern, being at least 20 times more damaging to the environment than carbon dioxide.

-Methanotrophs are a unique set of bacteria capable of oxidising methane.
-Environmentally, they are responsible for sequestering an enormous volume of methane released from biological processes such as anaerobic digestion.
+Methanotrophs are a unique set of bacteria that are capable of oxidising methane.
+Environmentally, they are responsible for sequestering an enormous volume of methane released from biological processes, such as anaerobic digestion.

-From a Biotechnology perspective, they have great potential for generating products such as and represent This project involves the design of a bioreactor to mitigate methane release, as well as generate commodity products such as feed protein, and harvest high value products such as ectoine (an osmolyte).
+This project involves the design of a novel membrane-bound biofilm bioreactor to mitigate methane release, as well as generate commodity products - in particular, ectoine.

-Ideally we would like to translate academic research into a functional bioreactor system at pilot scale for mitigating methane release and producing a biological commodity or niche chemical using methane as the carbon source.
+We aim to translate academic research into a functional bioreactor system at pilot scale for mitigating methane release.
+We also aim to produce a biological commodity or niche chemical using methane as the carbon source.

 Skills and experience

-An understanding of the following would benefit the researcher:
+An understanding of the following would be beneficial: